-By 1945, 351 Marlborough was the home of Wesley Lovejoy Boynton, a music teacher, and his mother, Helen F. (Short) Boynton, the former wife of Walter Edgar Boynton.
+On July 20, 1944, 351 Marlborough was acquired from the Scotts by Wesley Lovejoy Boynton, a music teacher.
+His mother, Helen F. (Short) Boynton, the former wife of Walter Edgar Boynton, lived with him.
 Wesley Boynton previously had lived at 2 South Cedar Place, and his mother previously had lived in Dracut.
 They operated 351 Marlborough as a lodging house.
-Wesley Boynton et al were the assessed owners from 1945 through 1947.
-They continued to live there until about 1948.

-By 1954, 351 Marlborough was the home of Robert E. Bacon, an engineer, and his wife, Lillian (Farr) Bacon.
-They previously had lived in Granby.
-Robert E. Bacon, trustee, was the assessed owner of 351 Marlborough from 1954.
-In January of 1954, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into a single-family dwelling and lodging house.
-They continued to live at 351 Marlborough in 1956, but moved thereafter.
+In January of 1954, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into a single-family dwelling and lodging house (legalizing the current occupancy).
+They continued to live at 351 Marlborough until about 1956.

-By 1957.
-351 Marlborough was the home of Avard Cummings Sproul and his wife, Kathryn Ashton (Gibbs) Sproul, who operated it as a lodging house.
+On June 19, 1956, 351 Marlborough was acquired from Robert Bacon by Avard Cummings Sproul and his wife, Kathryn Ashton (Gibbs) Sproul, who operated it as a lodging house.
 They previously had lived at 389 Marlborough.
 They continued to live at 351 Marlborough in 1959, but had moved to Cambridge by 1960.

-In May of 1959, 351 Marlborough was purchased by telephone company executive Frank Henry Rowland, Jr. He and his wife, Rose (Cunningham) Rowland, lived at 349 Marlborough, which they had converted into apartments in 1951.
+On May 15, 1959, 351 Marlborough was acquired from the Sprouls by telephone company executive Frank Henry Rowland, Jr., and his wife, Rose (Cunningham) Rowland.
+They lived at 349 Marlborough, which they had converted into apartments in 1951.

 In July of 1959, he filed for (and subsequently received) permission to convert 351 Marlborough from a single-family dwelling and lodging house into five apartments.
 In an appeal related to his application, he indicated that, when he purchased the house, the property was operated as a furnished apartment and guest house, with five complete bathrooms (one on each floor) and complete kitchens on three floors.

-The property changed hands and in May of 1985 was purchased by Kenneth J. Torlone, trustee of the 351 Marlborough Trust.
-In October of 1985, he converted the property into five condominium units, the 351 Marlborough Street Condominium..
+The property changed hands and on May 7, 1985, was purchased by Kenneth J. Torlone, trustee of the 351 Marlborough Trust.
+On October 10, 1985, he converted the property into five condominium units, the 351 Marlborough Street Condominium.